-Students who withdraw from the program for extenuating circumstances (e.g., death of a spouse/child, pregnancy, medical conditions) and are currently in good academic standing may submit a request to the faculty advisor and department chair to be placed in the next student cohort.
+Students who withdraw from the program for extenuating circumstances (e.g., death of a spouse/child, pregnancy, medical conditions) and are currently in good academic standing (grade of C or better in all physical therapy course work) may submit a request to the faculty advisor and department chair to be placed in the next student cohort.
 Withdrawing from the program for extenuating circumstances cannot be used as a means to avoid failure.
 The option to be placed in the next cohort will only be available to students who leave the program for reasons other than academic and are in good academic standing in the DPT program at the time of the request.
 No promise of placement in the next cohort is guaranteed.